 Finding 1.
 OPD staffing exceeds the minimum specified in Measure Z but is below the authorized staffing level.
 As of June 2019, OPD employed 749 sworn officers.
 This exceeds the minimum of 678 officers specified by the Measure Z legislation.
 However, there are fewer sworn officers per citizen in Oakland (one sworn officer per 573 citizens) than the national average (one sworn officer per 417 citizens).
-In addition, the rate of Part 1 Violent Crimes per Officer in Oakland, at about 7.5 violent crimes per officer, is the highest among the top 50 cities across the U.S. OPD is authorized for 792 sworn positions, and the approximate 5% vacancy rate across the Department contributes to the staffing tensions that OPD manages as it executes the prescribed objectives of Measure Z.
+In addition, the rate of Part 1 Violent Crimes per Officer in Oakland, at about 7.5 violent crimes per officer, is the highest among the top 50 cities across the U.S. OPD is authorized for 792 sworn positions, and the approximate 5% vacancy rate across the Department contributes to the staffing tensions that OPD manages as it executes the prescribed objectives of Measure Z. Finding 2.

-Finding 2.
 OPD's staffing issues are a barrier to keeping CRO and CRT positions filled and CRO and CRT officers focused on Measure Z priorities.
 As noted above, OPD has an approximate 5% vacancy rate of its 792 authorized capacity for sworn officers.
 The staffing shortage impacts the Department broadly in its ability to maintain staffing of Measure Z-funded positions, to retain and recruit CRO/CRT officers, and to ensure that CRO and CRT officers' time is focused on Measure Z priorities.
 Finding 3.
-Measure Z retains highlevel support from OPD Leadership.
+Measure Z retains high- level support from OPD Leadership.
 There is broad support for Measure Z and the roles of the CROs and CRTs from OPD Leadership.
 Leadership understands the key role of community policing in meeting public safety objectives.
 This support was apparent in prior evaluations and has been sustained over time.
 Finding 4.
 CRO staffing is a clear OPD priority.
 OPD maintained a steady staffing rate of 96% for CRO positions between January 1, 2016 through June 30, 2019, with only 1% of the positions vacant.
 OPD Leadership repeatedly stressed the importance of keeping these positions filled during the interviews conducted by the RDA evaluation team.
 Finding 5.
 CRT vacancies are modest yet consistent in nature.
 Between January 1, 2016 and June 30, 2019, CRT positions were staffed 84% of the time.
 The unfilled positions for the period included vacancy (9%), CRT officer loan (5%), and Leave (2%).
 There was at least one CRT vacancy for most of the weeks (93%) explored.
 Finding 6.
 CROs and CRTs have an average tenure of two years.
 CROs and CRTs have an average of two years in their positions, which may cause challenges in the development of position-specific skills and knowledge of community.
 The impact of persistent staff turnover on Measure Z objectives includes the loss of institutional knowledge and experience, additional time and investment in training, and damage to the sense of consistency and relationships that are central to the community policing model.
 Finding 7.
 CRO and CRT activities are aligned with the stated objectives of Measure Z, both directly and indirectly.

-Both the pilot time study and qualitative data collected suggested that both CRTs and CROs utilize intelligence-led policing and geographic policing strategies to achieve Measure Z objectives.
-Furthermore, CRO projects address a variety of issues, including quality of life, public safety, and community relationship building.
-CROs and CRTs successfully pool staff, resources, and expertise within their areas to support the Measure Z objectives.